CDSL Share Price Target 2025 – Growth Potential & Market Outlook

 CDSL Stock Future in 2025 – Growth Potential & Risks

-Central Depository Services (India) Limited (CDSL) has experienced significant fluctuations in its stock performance.
-As of March 19, 2025, CDSL’s share price stood at ₹1,173.25, reflecting a 6.32% decline over the past month.
+Central Depository Services (India) Limited (CDSL) has undergone massive swings in its stock performance.
+CDSL’s share price was ₹1,173.25 as of March 19, 2025, which had declined by 6.32% in the last month.

 Despite these projections, CDSL faces potential risks.
 The company’s performance is closely tied to market trends, and a slowdown in new demat account additions has raised concerns among investors.
 In the past month, CDSL’s stock has declined by 29%, with a 16% drop following its quarterly earnings report on January 25, 2025.
 Additionally, the stock’s current price-to-earnings multiple of 48.28 is higher than its 10-year average of 36.46, indicating potential overvaluation.